 The Tompkins County Legislature initiated this study to review the delivery of building code administration and operations across the County and to identify potential collaborative and shared service strategies, which can support enhanced service effectiveness and generate efficiencies in service delivery.
 The primary focus of this study is on the administration and enforcement of the New York State Uniform Fire Prevention and Building Code (Uniform Code) and the New York State Energy Conservation Construction Code (Energy Code).
-However, the majority of code enforcement of locally adopted laws and codes, as well as for the oversight of other local programs and services.
+However, the majority of code enforcement officers throughout the County are also assigned responsibility for the administration and enforcement of locally adopted laws and codes, as well as for the oversight of other local programs and services.
 This study incorporated these additional responsibilities into the analysis.
 The project was organized into four (4) primary phases:

-- Task 1: Gather Data on Existing Conditions of Code Administration and Operations. - Task 2: Evaluate Potential Options for Shared Services, Coordination, Collaboration and Consolidation. - Task 3: Develop Details on at least four (4) prioritized Shared Services, Coordination, Collaboration, and/or Consolidation options. - Task 4:Stakeholder Outreach and Final Report.
+- Task 1: Gather Data on Existing Conditions of Code Administration and Operations. - Task 2: Evaluate Potential Options for Shared Services, Coordination, Collaboration and Consolidation. - Task 3: Develop Details on at least four (4) prioritized Shared Services, Coordination, Collaboration, and/or Consolidation options. - Task 4: Stakeholder Outreach and Final Report.